An elliptic proof of the splitting theorems from Lorentzian geometry: Local splitting in Newman's setting

 Given a complete $S$-ray $\gamma$, a {\em generalized co-ray} refers to a ray constructed as a limit curve $\sigma:[0,t)\longrightarrow M$ --- in the sense of \cite{GallowayHorta96} --- of a limit maximizing sequence $\sigma_k:[0,s_k] \longrightarrow M$ with $\lim_{k \to\infty} \sigma_k(0)=\sigma(0) \in I^-(\gamma) \cap I^+(S)$ and $\sigma_k(s_k)=\gamma(r_k)$ and $r_k \to \infty$.
 If $\LL(\sigma_k) = \ell(\sigma_k(s_k),\sigma_k(t_k))$, meaning the curves $\sigma_k$ are all maximizing, then $\sigma$ is called a {\em co-ray}.
 If $\sigma_k(0)=\sigma(0)$ for each $k$, the co-ray is called an {\em asymptote}.

-We are now ready to give a simple proof of the following local splitting theorem, proved for $g_{ij} \in C^\infty(M)$ by Eschenburg \cite[Proposition~6.3]{Eschenburg88} under hypothesis (a) plus (b), Galloway \cite{Galloway89} under (a) and by Newman \cite{Newman90} (also Galloway and Horta \cite[\S 5]{GallowayHorta96}) under (b).
+We are now ready to give a simple proof of the following local splitting theorem, proved for $g_{ij} \in C^\infty(M)$ by Eschenburg \cite[Proposition~6.3]{Eschenburg88} under hypothesis (a) plus (b), Galloway \cite{Galloway89} under {global hyperbolicity} (a) and by Newman \cite{Newman90} (also Galloway and Horta \cite[\S 5]{GallowayHorta96}) under {timelike geodesic completeness} (b).
 The initial argument covers both cases but then bifurcates: we complete the proof of Newman's case (b) in the present section and defer the completion of Galloway's case (a) to the following section.

 \begin{theorem}[Local splitting] Under the hypotheses of Theorem \ref{T:Lorentzian splitting}(a) or (b), there is a neighbourhood $W \subset M$ of $\gamma$ which splits: There is a smooth spacelike hypersurface $S \subset S_0 \subset M$ containing $\gamma(0)$ and a diffeomorphism $E:\R \times S \longrightarrow W$ given by $E(r,x)= \exp_x r db^+$ which is a local isometry in the sense that $E$ pulls the metric $g$ back to the product metric $dr^2 - h$, where $-h$ is the restriction of $g$ to $S$.
 Moreover, $r \in \R \mapsto E(r,x)$ is a line maximizing time to $S_0:=\{b^+=0\}$ for each $x \in S$, and $\gamma(\cdot) = E(\cdot,\gamma(0))$. \end{theorem}